-- 4. All shirts must be correctly tucked into pants at all times and secured in place with the belt.
+4. All shirts must be correctly tucked into pants at all times and secured in place with the belt.
 A maximum of one (1) button may be left unfastened at the top of any shirt.
-If ties areworn with oxford shirts, all buttons must be fastened. - 5.
-During cooler weather, navy blue sweaters may be purchased at COHEA.
+If ties are worn with oxford shirts, all buttons must be fastened.

+- 5. During cooler weather, navy blue sweaters may be purchased at COHEA.
 Varieties of sweaters have been selected and bear the school logo.
 Those are the only sweaters that may be worn.
 Hooded sweatshirts bearing the school logo will be sold at the school.
 Hooded sweatshirts and other hooded tops are not permitted and will be confiscated. - 6.
 Long sleeve, white undershirts with no graphics of any kind can be worn under the school required uniform to get protection from cooler weather and cold classrooms. - 7.
 During Rainy Days, you must have your rain gear with you at all times (ponchos or mini umbrella). - 8.
 Shoes must be closed, solid black or brown shoes.
 Matching laces must be worn and fastened tightly at all times.
 No other colors or stripes/logos may be on the shoes. - 9.
 Socks must be plain White or Khaki and are to be worn at mid-ankle length. - 10.
 Jewelry is limited to one (1) watch, one (1) ring, and one (1) small chain.
 Chains must be worn inside of shirts.
 No other visible pierced jewelry is allowed. - 11.
 All uniforms must be clean and pressed at all times; regular grooming of hair, skin and fingernails is expected at all times. - 12.
-Hair must not be dyed with unnatural colors, worn unusually, or maintained in an unacceptable condition.
-No Braids, Mohawks, or Dreadlocks are permitted.
-The administrative team will send students home whose hair is longer than the required length and/or kept in an unacceptable fashion. - 13.
-All headgear (hats, scarves, bandanas, scullies, etc.) is forbidden on school property. - 14.
-No buttons, tags, or labels may be worn on the school uniform unless approved by the administration. - 15.
-Jean Day participants may wear: - Blue Jeans (No holes or rips/Leggings may not be worn underneath jeans) - Spirit shirt, uniform polo or oxford shirt. - Any closed toe shoes (No Crocs or Sandals) - School Jacket (Any other jacket will be confiscated) - 16.
-Those who choose not to participate in Jean Day will wear regular school uniform orschool polo with uniform pants. - 17.
+All headgear (hats, scarves, bandanas, scullies, etc.) is forbidden on school property. - 13.
+No buttons, tags, or labels may be worn on the school uniform unless approved by theadministration. - 14.
+Jean Day participants may wear: - Blue Jeans (No holes or rips/Leggings may not be worn underneath jeans) - Spirit shirt, uniform polo or oxford shirt. - Any closed toe shoes (No Crocs or Sandals) - School Jacket (Any other jacket will be confiscated) - 15.
+Those who choose not to participate in Jean Day will wear regular school uniform orschool polo with uniform pants. - 16.
 Athletes may wear a jersey or team shirt on game day with regular uniform pants.